 Eita is returning to a town he hasn't lived in for years.
 He's drifted from everyone he knew, so he's like a familiar stranger.
 Unexpectedly many of the connections began to pick up where they left off.
 He resurrects his friendship with Soma easily, even if unintentionally.
 Where things get murky is with Mio.
 He had a crush on her years ago, but she had her eyes set on Soma.
 It doesn't seem like anything has progressed during his time away either.
 Will Mio finally confess to Soma?
 Eita put that aside years ago, however he's finding it difficult to distance himself when he's around them all the time.
 Has he really let go of his feelings from then?

 Just Because is another tale of two romances kind of anime, where one works well and the other flounders, although it's not clear how poorly the second one fairs until the end.
-Oh god, the ending.
-But it's not bad at all, and I'd say Just Because has some well done characters, and features that might make it worth picking up, but quite possibly very boring to many.
-It's a very grounded romance with a moderate pace but not a whole lost going on with developments (or just enough to keep it going if you want to think of it that way).
+Oh god, the ending...
+But it's not bad at all, and I'd say Just Because has some well done characters, and features that might make it worth picking up, but may be very boring to many.
+It's a very grounded romance with a moderate pace but not much going on development wise (or just enough to keep it going if you want to think of it that way).

 Romance #1: Soma and Eita reconnect as friends, where Eita learns Soma has a thing for Morikawa - a member of the band.
 Morikawa caught his eye when playing at a baseball game, and he remembered her trumpet playing, as if she were cheering him on.
 It's quirky, but works wonderfully in an anime-ish kind of way.
 Soma is a bit extroverted, which contrasts with Morikawa's reserved nature.
-She doesn't reject him since she has no reason to, yet has no reason to be interested in him since he's really not her type.
+She doesn't reject him since she has no reason to, yet isn't particularly interested in him since he's really not her type.
 Her younger bothers join them on a date and it turns out they adore Soma.
-Over time she begins to appreciate things about Soma hidden beneath his exterior.
-I won't get into more details, but this relationship evolves in a great story between the two.
-Good stuff.
+Over time she begins to appreciate things about him hidden beneath his exterior.
+I won't get into more details, but this relationship evolves in a great story between the two with some good twists and turns.

 Also thrown into this is a super energetic extroverted girl in the photography club who becomes...
 Eita's staker or something.
 At first I didn't like her, but as her story evolves it's pretty interesting.
 It's a side show in some respects, but adds quite a bit to the anime as a whole.